I can feel infinitely alive curled up on the sofa reading a book.

 Back then, when my family and I still lived in Gombak, we used to go to KLCC every week to play in the playground and the swimming pool there.
 This was 10+ years ago so I don’t know whether the swimming pool is still open to the public or not.
 And sometimes instead of swimming I will go to Kinokuniya bookstore and sit there browsing for a book to buy.
 Whoever decides to go with me to bookstores must be prepared to wait for hours because I choose my

 And at Kinokuniya, I met my first copy of TNG.
-It was a love at the first sight.
+It was love at first sight.

 Nah, it’s not.